 We organise swimming pool sessions throughout the winter to introduce newer members to key skills and for more experienced paddlers to brush up on their paddle strokes and find that bomb-proof roll.
 The season is kicked off with an on-the-water coaching weekend with skill improvement sessions throughout the summer.

-We actively encourage members to work towards gaining BCU personal performance awards and leadership qualifications.
-For more info on the paddling awards scheme, follow the link below:www.bcu.org.uk/tests-and-awards/
+We actively encourage members to work towards gaining British Canoeing personal performance awards and leadership qualifications.
+For more info on the paddling awards scheme, follow the link below:British Canoeing Pathway

-Oban Canoe Club has a selection of touring and river boats, paddles, spraydecks and helmets for hire to Club members subject to the Terms and Conditions set down on the Kit Hire Forms (link below).
+Oban Canoe Club has a selection of sea and river boats, paddles, spraydecks and helmets for hire to Club members subject to the Terms and Conditions set down on the Kit Hire Forms (link below).

 trip ideas?
 Suggestions?

 Ann has been sea kayaking for approximately 14 years, having attempted and failed as a white water paddler.

 Always up for a social, occasionally known to paddle with a hangover, when not on the water Ann can be found swimming in the sea, or walking in the hills.

 Kelly has been sea kayaking for about 2 years thanks to the support of the club and members.
 Her current ambition is to paddle around her home island of Seil!